Agentic Visualization: Extracting Agent-based Design Patterns from Visualization Systems: AV COMMUNICATION PATTERNS

 Agents deployed for addressing visualization-specific tasks---from analysis to storytelling---should also communicate and present their findings to the user.
 Here we discuss these \textbf{communication patterns} through which agents and users share task allocation, progress, and completion.

-\Pattern The \textbf{\PatternTimeline} pattern deals with situations where multiple agents, both humans and AI-powered ones, need a way to synchronize and share findings while continuing to work autonomously on their own tasks.
-The solution is to provide a common channel for agents and humans to share new insights and findings collected during the data analysis process.
+\Pattern The \textbf{\PatternTimeline} pattern deals with situations where humans and agents need a way to synchronize and share findings while continuing to work autonomously on their own tasks.
+The solution is to provide a common channel for them to share new insights and findings collected during the data analysis process.
 An Insight Timeline serves as a channel where both ongoing and explored tasks can be shared to (i)~declare the current focus of exploration within the dataset to avoid redundancy, (ii)~report interesting findings, and (iii)~steer the analysis direction.

-\Examples InsightsFeed~\cite{badam2017steering} explores large textual datasets and progressively updates the results in an \PatternTimeline so that the user can steer their analysis direction based on the results shared by the system.
+\Examples InsightsFeed~\cite{badam2017steering} explores large textual datasets and progressively updates the results in an \PatternTimeline so that the user, such as analysts and domain experts, can steer their analysis direction based on the results shared by the system.
 Similarly, DataSite~\cite{cui19datasite} adopts the UI principles from InsightsFeed to propagate the results of background computation to the user without interrupting the cognitive process of the user.
 Users can also rank, sort, and filter the insights based on their needs.

 \Pattern The \textbf{\PatternProgress} pattern supports communication about which tasks the agents have undertaken and how far along each task is.
-This pattern helps human analysts interpret intermediate results, assess uncertainty in the current analysis, and identify areas of interest.
+This pattern helps users, such as analysts, engineers, and domain experts, interpret intermediate results, assess uncertainty in the current analysis, and identify areas of interest.

+\Examples InsightsFeed~\cite{badam2017steering} shows the progress and aliveness by using a blinking rectangle next to a progress bar to highlight the current chunk of data being processed by the system.
+The system also uses a quality/stability metric to indicate the quality or uncertainty of the current state with a small line chart.